misael2022/modelagem-de-dados-1/comandos.crud.md

     'Tablet com a versão 12 do sistema operacional da Google, possui tela de 10 polegadas e armazenamento de 64GB.', 5 -- Samsung
 );

+## SELECT

+SELECT nome, preco FROM produtos;
+SELECT preco, nome FROM produtos;

+SELECT nome, preco FROM produtos WHERE preco < 3000;

+SELECT nome, preco FROM produtos
+WHERE preco < 300 AND preco > 2000;

+SELECT nome, preco FROM produtos
+WHERE fabricante_id = 3 OR fabricante_id = 1;

+-- comentario
+SELECT nome, descricao FROM  produtos
+ORDER BY nome; -- CRESCENTE (PADRÃO)

+SELECT nome, descricao FROM produtos
+ORDER BY preco DESC; -- DECRECENTE

+SELECT nome, preco, quantidade, fabricante_id
+FROM produtos;

+SELECT
+    produtos.nome AS Produto,
+    fabricantes.nome AS fabricante,
+    produtos.preco AS Preco,
+    produtos.quantidade AS Quantidades
+FROM produtos INNER JOIN fabricantes
+ON produtos.fabricante_id = fabricantes.id;

+-- INNER JOIN: comando que permite juntar duas ou mais tabelas -- ON: comandos para indicar a maneira como as tabelas são juntadas -- AS: comando que permite dar um apelido para as colunas

+## UPDATE
+UPDATE fabricante SET nome = 'LG do Brasil';
+WHERE id = 4; -- SEMPRE USE WHERE, SEMPRE DE UMA CONDIÇÃO

+## DELETE
+DELETE FROM produtos
+WHERE id = 4; -- SEMPRE USE WHERE, SEMPRE DE UMA CONDIÇÃO